OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

       }

       /**
-       * Test access to the services from a administrator user.
+       * Test access to the services from a user with administrator access.
        *
        * @throws Exception
        */